 - Negotiate Favorable Commission Splits: As you gain experience and prove your value, you can often negotiate a more favorable commission split with your brokerage, allowing you to keep a larger portion of your earnings.

 - Choose a High-Growth Niche: Identify and specialize in a profitable niche.
 Markets like luxury homes or commercial real estate often yield higher commissions.
-Stay updated on market trends to find emerging opportunities.
+Stay up to date on market trends to identify emerging opportunities.

 - Develop Advanced Networking Strategies: Go beyond basic networking.
 Join local business associations, attend industry events, and leverage social media to build your brand.
 A strong network is a powerful source of leads.